jpmhouston/ClipStack/README.md

 <!--- [![Build Status](https://img.shields.io/bitrise/716921b669780314/master?token=3pMiCb5dpFzlO-7jTYtO3Q)](https://app.bitrise.io/app/716921b669780314 -->
 <!--- [![Donate](https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg)](https://www.buymeacoffee.com/p0deje -->

-Cleepp is a fork of clipboard manager Maccy for macOS.
+Cleepp is a menu bar utility for macOS that adds the ability to copy multiple items and then paste them in order elsewhere.

-It's aim isn't to be a full features clipboard history manager, but to provide an easy multi-copy feature that can stack multiple clipboard items from a source application window, then paste those items in order elsewhere.
+Cleepp is a fork of clipboard manager [Maccy](https://maccy.app); it's aim isn't to have all the features of a full features clipboard history manager, but to provide just that single multi-clipboard feature.

 Cleepp works on macOS Mojave 10.14 or higher.